Low emission buses in London: Operational history

-In the 1990s, early efforts to improve emissions involved replacing older diesel buses such as the AEC Routemaster, use of Ultra-low-sulfur diesel, and fitting particulate filters to exhausts.
+In the 1990s, early efforts to improve emissions involved replacing older diesel buses such as the AEC Routemaster, use of ultra-low-sulfur diesel, and fitting diesel particulate filters to exhausts.
 In 2000, three DAF SB220 East Lancs Myllennium buses powered by liquefied petroleum gas were used to transport visitors to the Millennium Dome.
-By December 2005, all buses met Euro II emission standards, with the first Euro IV bus entering service in April 2006.
+By December 2005, all buses met Euro II emission standards with particulate filters fitted, with the first Euro IV bus entering service in April 2006.

 Early trials and tests

 In January 2004, three hydrogen fuel cell powered buses were introduced on route 25 on a two-year trial.
 These were transferred to route RV1 in September 2004, and were tested in commercial service on the route at peak times only.
 They were withdrawn in January 2007.

 The first hybrid buses to enter service in London were six Wright Electrocity single-deckers.
 These were ordered in March 2005 to operate on route 360.
 The single decker buses were unveiled by Mayor of London, Ken Livingstone on 7 February 2006, with the intention of starting operation on the following day.
 Later in 2006 the vehicles were temporarily withdrawn from service when their diesel engines overheated.

 A double-deck hybrid vehicle intended for use in London was unveiled in October 2006.
 The bus, which cost £285,000 and was constructed by Wrightbus, was the first hybrid double-decker in the world, and was painted in red and green to symbolise the environmental benefits.
 It entered service in February 2007 on route 141.

 An ethanol fuelled double-decker bus was operated by Transdev London in 2008 and 2009.
-In 2010, eight hydrogen buses were introduced on route RV1, with a substantially larger range than the fuel cell buses used in the mid 2000s.
+In 2010, eight hydrogen buses were introduced on route RV1, with a substantially larger range than the fuel cell buses used in the mid-2000s.
 At the time, this was the largest hydrogen bus fleet in Europe.